 Top Suburbs For Universities In The North

-If you're studying at La Trobe University, RMIT Bundoora, or one of the TAFE institutes in Melbourne's north, there are some great options when it comes to suburbs.
+If you are attending La Trobe University, RMIT Bundoora, or one of the TAFE institutes located in Melbourne's north, you have a number of excellent choices available to you in terms of suburbs to call home.

 Where To Live Near South-East Campuses

-Ferntree Gully sits at the foot of the Dandenong Ranges in Melbourne's east.
-So you're likely to have a lot of living space here while still being close to various educational institutions in the southeast.
-Plus, the Dandenong Ranges is one of the best places to hang out on the weekend.
+Ferntree Gully can be found in the eastern part of Melbourne, at the base of the Dandenong Ranges.
+Therefore, the likelihood of having a sizable amount of living space here while still being in close proximity to a variety of educational institutions in the south-east is high.
+In addition, the Dandenong Ranges is widely regarded as one of the top destinations to visit on the weekend.